justinfx/gofileseq/README.md

 # some/images/file_foo.1-100@@@.tif
 ```

-C++ Bindings
+C++ Support
 ------------

+A C++ pure port of gofileseq is also available in the [cpp-port](https://github.com/justinfx/gofileseq/tree/master/cpp-port) dir

 C++ bindings on top of gofileseq are also available in the [cpp](https://github.com/justinfx/gofileseq/tree/master/cpp) dir

-A C++ pure port of gofileseq is also available in the [cpp-port](https://github.com/justinfx/gofileseq/tree/master/cpp-port) dir